 I feel like the victim of false advertising here, because this bunch is not particularly wild.
 This story (which bears no relation to the classic Sam Peckinpah Western of the same name) describes the adventures of a hapless nerd of a wizard who’s decided that he’s going to become a supermage without all of this boring “training” and “practicing” nonsense.
 After some improbable exploits with a gang of thieves, he learns that there’s no royal road to magic.
-In the process he accidentally invents a spell that summons huge numbers of vegetables… but instead of realizing that a low-level spell that creates metric tons of food could end famine forever, he uses it to pelt his foes with veggies.
+In the process he accidentally invents a spell that summons huge amounts of vegetables… but instead of realizing that a low-level spell which creates metric tons of food could end famine forever, he uses it to pelt his foes with veggies.
 Clever lad.

 J. Robert King, “A Worm Too Soft”

 This is another one of those stories that doesn’t particularly feel like a Forgotten Realms story, but I’d have been willing to forgive that if the execution had been better.
 A wizard brings a scrappy street rogue from Waterdeep to her isolated palace to ensure the security of a priceless magical gem.
 Everything about his new job seems too good to be true… so inevitably, it is.
 It’s a great premise which sets up a mystery and a potentially interesting conflict, but the follow-through falls flat on its face.
 The manner in which everything is revealed doesn’t make much sense, rushing to the conclusion and skimping on the details.
 Somehow the two hapless protagonists survive an encounter with an enraged ancient dragon instead of being killed a dozen times over, more due to idiocy on the dragon’s part than their own efforts.
 The overall impression is that the story is more a parable about the dangers of misused magic rather than a real story about real characters.